pagopa/cgn-onboarding-portal-frontend/README.md

 $ yarn start:prod
 ```

-to test minified bundled version of the dashboard use `yarn preview:uat` or `yarn preview:prod` depending on which backend you want to point to.
+to test minified bundled version of the dashboard use `yarn build:uat-local && yarn preview` or `yarn build:prod-local && yarn preview` depending on which backend you want to point to.

 ## Login in localhost
 As soon as the dashboard is up and running, you will see a landing page where you should login.
 Choose what kind of login do you want (login as Operator or login as Admin).